 M777 howitzer orders

 The systems were deployed to Afghanistan in February 2006.
 A further six systems have been ordered and are in service.
-In June 2008, Canada requested a further 25 systems, a total of 37.
+In June 2008, Canada requested a further 25 systems, bringing the total to 37.

 Design and construction of the Ultralightweight Field Howitzer

-The construction of the M777 makes extensive use of titanium and titanium castings, enabling a weight reduction of 3,175kg (7,000lb) compared to the M198 howitzer which it replaces in the US Army and USMC inventory.
+The construction of the M777 makes extensive use of titanium and titanium castings, enabling a weight reduction of 3,175kg (7,000lb) compared to the M198 howitzer, which it replaces in the US Army and USMC inventory.
 The titanium is supplied by RTI International metals of Niles, Ohio.

 The M777 matches the firepower of current generation 155mm towed systems at less than half the weight.
-The Howitzer is equipped with a 39-calibre barrel.
+The howitzer is equipped with a 39-calibre barrel.
 The muzzle velocity (at Charge 8 super) is 827m/s.

 The M777 is able to deliver up to five rounds a minute under intense firing conditions and is able to provide a sustained rate of fire of two rounds a minute.